elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 1. Open a terminal to the location where you've created the `Dockerfile` and `requirements.txt`.

+## Using docker

-1. Build the Docker image by running the [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) command in the terminal window, replacing `my-runtime-image` with the desired Docker image name.
+1. Build the container image by running the [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) command in the terminal window, replacing `my-runtime-image` with the desired Docker image name.

    ```bash
    docker build -t my-runtime-image .
    ```

-## Publishing the basic runtime Docker image
+## Publishing the basic runtime container image

-When a notebook is processed as part of a pipeline the associated Docker image is downloaded from Docker Hub.
-The following steps publish the Docker image you've just created on Docker Hub.
+When a notebook is processed as part of a pipeline the associated container image is downloaded from the container registry stated in the URL of the image.

+For example, the following steps publish the container image you've just created on [Docker Hub](https://hub.docker.com) using docker.

 1. Log in to Docker Hub using [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) and provide your Docker id and password.